 Prerequisite: Acceptance into the Alternative Certification for CTE Teacher Licensure program.
-Requirements for admission: Praxis I with a passing score, Minimum of an Associate Degree, Minimum of 3 years industry experience.

-ED 295B Practicum II: Alternative Certification for CTE Teacher Licensure
+ED 295B Practicum II: Alternative Certification for CTE Teacher Licensure (1)

 The Alternative Certification for Career and Technical Education (CTE) teacher licensure program will prepare candidates who have content knowledge with the pedagogy necessary to become effective practitioners in CTE classrooms at the secondary level.
 A critical component of the program is the supervised practicum where knowledge of content and strategies for best teaching practice will be integrated and polished.
 Through extensive mentoring and performance evaluations completed by program faculty, CTE teacher candidates will be well prepared to meet the high standards for licensure and practice.
 Practicum II, the second semester of the practicum experience will provide formal supervision for the CTE candidate as they intern in their own CTE high school classroom.
 Five formal observations will be completed by an Education faculty member.